ml-tooling/ml-hub/README.md

     mltooling/ml-hub:latest
 ```

-To persist the hub data, such as started workspaces and created users, mount a directory to `/data` (`-v`).
+To persist the hub data, such as started workspaces and created users, mount a directory to `/data`.
 A name (`--name`) should be set for the mlhub container, since we let the workspace container connect to the hub not via its docker id but its docker name.
-This way, the workspaces can still connect to the hub in case it was deleted and re-created (for example when updated).
+This way, the workspaces can still connect to the hub in case it was deleted and re-created (for example when the hub was updated).

 For Kubernetes deployment, we forked and modified [zero-to-jupyterhub-k8s](https://github.com/jupyterhub/zero-to-jupyterhub-k8s) which you can find [here](https://github.com/ml-tooling/zero-to-mlhub-k8s).